ibm-cloud-docs/security-compliance/rules.md

 After you create a rule, you can monitor for configuration changes by attaching the rule to a scope, such as an account group, specific accounts, or an entire enterprise.
 You can further investigate noncompliant resources by reviewing your evaluation results in the {{site.data.keyword.compliance_short}} UI.

-To work with config rules, you must have an {{site.data.keyword.cloud_notm}} enterprise account.
-Currently, you can create rules for managing [public access to account resources](/docs/account?topic=account-public).
-{: note}

 To learn more about the different components of a rule, check out the following example.

 ![The image shows the components of the configuration rule, including its target, required configuration, and enforcement actions.
 The target represents the IBM Cloud service and resource type that you want to target.
 The required configuration section details the property checks and conditions that you want to apply.
 The enforcement actions are the actions that IBM takes on your behalf in cases of noncompliance.](images/config-rules.svg){: caption="Figure 1.
 Example configuration rule" caption-side="bottom"}